 You might be asking, what about Mac Pros?
 We experimented with them, but for the price of one Mac Pro, we get at least six Mac minis, which is far more cost efficient and better for running different tasks.
 To use a Mac Pro efficiently, you’d need to set up virtual instances or accept that most cores would be idle when running tests.
 While compiling scales well to multiple cores, linking is mostly constrained to a single core, and even with parallel testing enabled, you can only scale to so many simulators before the system becomes unstable.
 Spotify experimented with Mac Pro but only got a 30 percent performance increase for 6 times the price.

 The biggest downside of running on bare metal is that each machine needs to be set up manually.
 We mostly automated the process via Chef; other companies use Puppet or Bash or Ruby scripts.
 What remains are OS-level updates, but this is a small-enough task that it can be done without a dedicated person managing CI.

-Check back soon to not miss the next blog post of our CI series: Automating macOS with Chef.
+Learn more about how we use Chef to automate macOS in the next blog post of our CI series: Automating macOS with Chef.

 There’s no one-size fits-all solution when it comes to running macOS in the cloud.
 Both virtualization technology and bare metal are valid choices depending on organizational structure and requirements, but we hope this has given you a good overview of what’s possible.

 This article is part of a series about Continuous Integration for Small iOS/macOS Teams, where we’re sharing our approach to macOS CI.
-Make sure to check back so you don’t miss out on all the posts!
+Make sure to check out the other posts!